Avoiding Overloads When Adding New Circuits in Snohomish Homes

 To understand overloads, it helps to know a few simple terms in everyday language.

-Amperage (amps): How much electrical "flow" a device pulls
+Amperage (amps): This refers to how much electrical "flow" a device pulls.

-Wattage (watts): How much power it uses overall
+Wattage (watts): This indicates how much power it uses overall.

-Circuit capacity: How many amps a single breaker and its wiring can safely carry
+Circuit capacity: This is the number of amps a single breaker and its wiring can safely carry.

-Panel rating: The maximum amps your main panel is designed to handle
+Panel rating: This is the maximum amps your main panel is designed to handle.

 Think of a 15 amp circuit like a small road.
 A space heater, a microwave, or a portable AC unit are like heavy trucks on that road.
 One by itself might be okay.
-Turn them all on at the same time, and the "road" gets jammed.
+However, if you turn them all on at the same time, the "road" gets jammed.
 The breaker trips to protect the wiring.

 Those loads add up in two places:

 So even if one circuit is sized right, your whole panel might be working very hard when the oven, dryer, well pump, and a couple of space heaters are all running.
 Just because a setup "worked fine last year" does not always mean it is safe.
-The wiring and breakers may be running hotter than they should, and age, corrosion, or loose connections can push things over the edge.
+The wiring and breakers may be running hotter than they should.
+Age, corrosion, or loose connections can push things over the edge.

 Around Snohomish, many older homes still have 60 to 100 amp service.
 Over time, people add finished basements, backyard sheds, bigger TVs, shop tools, and more plug-in heaters during cool, wet spring days.
 Warm summers bring more portable AC units and fans.
-All of this stacks more demand on systems that were not built for today's loads.
+All of this increases the demand on systems that were not built for today's loads.

 Warning Signs Your Panel Is Already Maxed Out